camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/32-migrate-from-camunda-bpm-71/02-shared-engine.html.md

 When migrating a Camunda BPM shared engine installation, i.e. a scenario in which the process engine is configured as a central service on the application server, the following steps are required:

-1. Database upgrade
-2. Upgrade of the Camunda libraries in the application server and optional configuration
+1. Upgrade of the Camunda libraries in the application server and optional configuration
-3. Migrate process applications
+2. Migrate process applications

 Prerequisites:

 * Before starting, make sure that you have downloaded the Camunda BPM 7.2 distribution for the application server you use.
 It contains the SQL scripts and libraries required for upgrade.
 This guide assumes you have unpacked the distribution to a path named `$DISTRIBUTION_PATH`.

-## 1. Database Upgrade

-For migration from **Camunda BPM 7.1** to **Camunda BPM 7.2**, the provided upgrade scripts have to be executed that match your database.
-With a pre-built distribution, the upgrade scripts are located in the folder `$DISTRIBUTION_PATH/sql/upgrade`.

-If you migrate from a version < 7.1.4 or have not previously executed the 7.1.5 patch script, you have to execute the SQL script `$DATABASE_engine_7.1_patch.sql` first, where `$DATABASE` corresponds to the database platform you use.

-If you migrate from a version < 7.1.10 you will have to execute the SQL script `$DATABASE_engine_7.1_patch_7.1.9_to_7.1.10.sql`.

-Regardless of the version you are migrating from, the main upgrade script is `$DATABASE_engine_7.1_to_7.2.sql` and has to be executed next.

-## 2. Upgrade of the Camunda Libraries in the Application Server and Optional Configuration
+## 1. Upgrade of the Camunda Libraries in the Application Server and Optional Configuration

 Please choose the application server you are working with from the following list.
 You will be redirected to Camunda's installation guide.